Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 They are also easier to design and implement for the developer.

 ### EngageUI apps are simple to design
-An EngageUI app consists of 2 components:
+An EngageUI app is designed at 2 temporal levels:
+1. Gross temporal design.
-1. An app-dashboard with an onscreen selection of possible user activities.
+An app-dashboard with an onscreen selection of possible user activities is designed.
 [Designing an app's dashboard](#designing-an-apps-dashboard)
+2. Fine-grained temporal design.
-3. A set of activity-handlers for the user activities provided by the app.
+A set of activity-handlers for the user activities provided by the app are designed.
 Once an activity has been selected, an activity handler for that activity is launched.
 Within the context of an activity handler all user controls are keyboard based
 via a set of keyboard "shortcuts".